Dorset Joint Railway

 Rule 55 covered a variety of situations on different types of lines with different types of signalling.
 It is important to note that the various references in RailWest to 'exemption' from Rule 55 apply only to the requirement for the Fireman, Guard or Shunter to go to the signal-box under normal circumstances - there was never a total exemption for all parts of Rule 55.

-One solution to this problem was the provision of a treadle a short distance in rear of a signal, which would be depressed by an approaching train or light engine.
+One solution was the provision of a treadle a short distance in rear of a signal, which would be depressed by an approaching train or light engine.
 If the treadle was operated while the signal was in the 'on' position, then it would activate a 'Train Waiting' indicator in the signal-box; the indication would be cancelled when the signal was cleared to the 'off' position.
 (This equipment tended to be provided mainly in conjunction with the Home signal of a signal-box, as any train waiting at the Home would be occupying the block section from the signal-box in rear.)
 It is known that this arrangement was provided at the Up Outer Home (No 15) at Midford and also at the Up Home (No 2) at Blandford.

 In later years it became a more common practice to install a track-circuit in rear of a signal, so that the presence of any engine or train standing at the signal would be indicated electrically at the signal-box.
 There were several such examples on the S&DJR, which are listed in the separate RailWest Register of S&DJR Track-Circuits.
 It should be noted however that many such track-circuits were provided primarily for other purposes (eg to lock a signal or a set of points etc) and the ability to indicate the presence of a train waiting at the signal was a secondary benefit.